 Educating yourself is always the first step.
 The best thing you can do to welfare yourself is to attain the best knowledge about first time home buyers.
 Go to different programs that are offered and learn about what they do.
 Find one that gives you great information and makes it easy for you to successfully buy your first home.

-One of our friends Clayton, NC Realtor, David O'Doherty says that "educating buyers on the home buying process has to be the first step.
+One thing a first time home buyers needs to understand is that a mortgage pre-approval is the first step to buying a home.
 A lot of buyers tend to put the cart before the horse and want to see homes before they've educated themselves and sometimes before they have spoken to mortgage lenders."

 Finding money is the next step.
 Most first time home buyers have trouble putting together the cash to use for a down payment.
 You are most likely making the biggest financial decision so far in your life.
 So compare your loan options.
 Find the one that will be best for you in the long run.